kubeflow/blog/_posts/2020-08-01-data-science-meets-devops.md

 We wrap these lambdas in a simple web server and deploy on Kubernetes.
 One reason we chose this approach is because we wanted to rely on Kubernetes’ [git-sync](https://github.com/kubernetes/git-sync) to mirror our repository to a pod volume.
 This makes our lambdas super simple because all the git management is taken care of by a side-car running [git-sync](https://github.com/kubernetes/git-sync).

-#### Actuation
+## Actuation

 To apply the changes necessary, we use Tekton to glue together various CLIs that we use to perform the various steps.

+### Training

-To train our model we have a [Tekton task ](https://github.com/kubeflow/code-intelligence/blob/faeb65757214ac93259f417b81e9e2fedafaebda/tekton/tasks/run-notebook-task.yaml#L34)that
+To train our model we have a [Tekton task ](https://github.com/kubeflow/code-intelligence/blob/faeb65757214ac93259f417b81e9e2fedafaebda/tekton/tasks/run-notebook-task.yaml#L34) that:

 1. Runs our notebook using [papermill](https://github.com/nteract/papermill).
 2. Converts the notebook to html using [nbconvert](https://nbconvert.readthedocs.io/en/latest/).
 3. Uploads the ipynb and html files to GCS using [gsutil](https://cloud.google.com/storage/docs/gsutil)

+### Model Deployment

-To deploy our model we have a [Tekton task](https://github.com/kubeflow/code-intelligence/blob/faeb65757214ac93259f417b81e9e2fedafaebda/tekton/tasks/update-model-pr-task.yaml#L68) that
+To deploy our model we have a [Tekton task](https://github.com/kubeflow/code-intelligence/blob/faeb65757214ac93259f417b81e9e2fedafaebda/tekton/tasks/update-model-pr-task.yaml#L68) that:

 1. Uses kpt to update our configmap with the desired value
 2. Runs git to push our changes to a branch